isolutionsag/devops-security-cheat-sheet/docs/index.md

 - How to integrate it with [GitHub actions](https://docs.microsoft.com/en-us/azure/developer/github/github-key-vault)
 - How to integrate it with [Jenkins](https://plugins.jenkins.io/azure-keyvault/)

+## Access Control for Azure DevOps Service Connections

+- Restrict permissions for Azure DevOps service connection.
+- Do not add add write permissions. _Get_ and _List_ are enough.

-## Overall
+## Common pipeline tasks

-- Avoid secrets when is possible (try to use managed identity first)
-- If it is not possible, then use key vaults created in Azure to store secrets.
-- If it is not possible to use managed identities neither Key Vault (ie, on promise client), then use Azure DevOps secret variables.
-When creating Azure DevOps variable do not forget to check _Keep this value secret_.
-- Do not create the service principal in Azure DevOps (or restrict the permissions afterwards).
-- A best practice is to create a separate vault for each deployment environment of each of your applications, such as development, test, and production.
-- Always carefully review your code to ensure that your app never writes secrets to any kind of output, including logs, storage, and responses.
-Never expose secrets.
-- Be aware and define who has permission to access artifacts.
-Do developers of the team really need to access artifacts?

-## Integration of Key Vault in Pipelines
+### Integration of Key Vault in Pipelines

 How to integrate Azure key vault in pipeline